Plumsail/documents-docs/source/user-guide/processes/examples/create-docx-from-template-processes.rst

 Delivery
 ~~~~~~~~
 The next step is delivery.
 For demonstrating purpose, we’ll store the result file in `OneDrive <../../../user-guide/processes/deliveries/one-drive.html>`_.
-But there are other options:
+But there are `other options <../../../user-guide/processes/create-delivery.html#list-of-available-deliveries>`_.

-- `Sending by e-mail <../../../user-guide/processes/deliveries/send-email.html>`_

-- `Saving to DropBox <../../../user-guide/processes/deliveries/dropbox.html>`_

-And others are coming soon.

 Select the folder where the ready document will be saved.
 Fill in the file's name.
 You don't need to put :code:`.extension`, it'll be done automatically based on the output file type you set on the *Configure template* step.